andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 <img src="https://www.confluent.io/wp-content/uploads/Picture1-1.png" alt="Why kafka" width=600px/>

-In case you need to develop a new connector, kafka connect provides:
+In case you need to develop a new connector, Kafka connect provides:

 * A common framework for Kafka connectors
 It standardizes the integration of other data systems with Kafka.
 Also, simplifies connector development, deployment, and management.